What to Pack in an Emergency Kit

 An emergency kit, often called a bug out bag or go-bag, is a portable collection of essential items that can help you survive during a crisis or evacuation.
 It’s designed to support your basic needs—like food, water, shelter, and first aid—for at least 72 hours.
 Whether you’re facing a natural disaster, power outage, or unexpected emergency, having a well-packed emergency kit can give you the tools and confidence to act fast and stay safe when every second counts.

 What to Pack?
 Below I will go over the exact types of items you should be packing in your kit, why those items are important, and offer links to make it easy to purchase what you will need.
+Some of these items will be obvious and others you will be expected to figure out for yourself.

 🔥 1.
 Core Survival Gear